glasgowneuro/AttysECG/README.md

 ## Plot and inspect the recorded ECGs

-Download the ECG files from `/Android/data/tech.glasgowneuro.attysecg` and then drop them on the ECG viewer.
+Download the ECG files from `/Android/data/tech.glasgowneuro.attysecg` or use the "share" option in the app and then drop them on the ECG viewer.

 Click on the screenshot to enter the ECG viewer.